pablodecm/paper-inferno/paper/paper.md

 that
-constructs non-linear summary statistics directly optimising the expected amount of information about the subset of parameters of interest, by explicitly and taking into account the effect of nuisance parameters.
+constructs non-linear summary statistics directly optimising the expected amount of information about the subset of parameters of interest, by taking into account the effect of nuisance parameters.
 The optimisation procedure is carried out iteratively by stochastic gradient descent (SGD) [@Goodfellow-et-al-2016] using small subsets